Online community: Trolling and harassment

 Cyber bullying, the "use of long-term aggressive, intentional, repetitive acts by one or more individuals, using electronic means, against an almost powerless victim" which has increased in frequency alongside the continued growth of web communities with an Open University study finding 38% of young people had experienced or witnessed cyber bullying.
 It has received significant media attention due to high-profile incidents such as the death of Amanda Todd who before her death detailed her ordeal on YouTube.

+A factor in cyberbullying is that users generally don't have to show their face, which can lead to threatening and discriminating acts towards other people based on the perception of not facing any consequences.

 A key feature of such bullying is that it allows victims to be harassed at all times, something not possible typically with physical bullying.
 This has forced Governments and other organisations to change their typical approach to bullying with the UK Department for Education now issuing advice to schools on how to deal with cyber bullying cases.

 The most common problem with online communities tend to be online harassment, meaning threatening or offensive content aimed at known friends or strangers through ways of online technology.
 Where such posting is done "for the lulz" (that is, for the fun of it), then it is known as trolling.
 Sometimes trolling is done in order to harm others for the gratification of the person posting.
 The primary motivation for such posters, known in character theory as "snerts", is the sense of power and exposure it gives them.

 Online harassment tends to affect adolescents the most due to their risk-taking behavior and decision-making processes.
 One notable example is that of Natasha MacBryde who was tormented by Sean Duffy, who was later prosecuted.
 In 2010, Alexis Pilkington, a 17-year-old New Yorker committed suicide.
 Trolls pounced on her tribute page posting insensitive and hurtful images of nooses and other suicidal symbolism.
 Four years prior to that an 18-year-old died in a car crash in California.
 Trolls took images of her disfigured body they found on the internet and used them to torture the girl's grieving parents.